-Denmark’s national dish is “stegt flæsk med persillesovs” – which is pork with parsley sauce.
+The Danish national dish “stegt flæsk med persillesovs” – which is pork with parsley sauce.
 The pork belly is fried until crispy and served with boiled potatoes.

 Stegt flæsk med persillesovs is traditionally eaten on election night.
 In fact, there’s even a joke phrase about “eating valgflæsk” (eating election meat) referring to politicians making empty promises on their campaigns.
-Denmark’s national dish was put to the vote recently and this is the dish that won!
+The national dish of Denmark was put to the vote recently and this is the dish that won!